Beijzum/beijzum.github.io/docs/index.md

     print("Hello World!")
     ```

     a.
-You will be writing Python code in the notepad application.
+You must write Python code in the notepad application.

     b.
-You will press the "enter" or "return" key after typing in the code found in the code snippet.
+You must press the "enter" or "return" key after typing in the code found in the code snippet.
 This creates a new line and prepares you for the next line of code.

-    c.
 For example, if you were instructed to _type_ the previously shown code snippet three times, then it should look like the following:

     ```py
     print("Hello World!")